Christopher Daniels: Return to the independent circuit (2013–2019)

 While Bad Influence were in TNA, they appeared in other promotions.
 On January 24, 2014, Bad Influences appeared at Big Time Wrestling's Battle Royal, where they defeated The Ballard Brothers (Shane & Shannon).
 On April 5, Bad Influences appeared in two events.
 First, they defeated The Bravado Brothers (Harlem Bravado & Lancelot Bravado) at Dragon Gate USA's Mercury Rising.
 After, they defeated The Irish Airborne (Dave Crist & Jake Crist) at WrestleCon.
 On June 6, 2014, Bad Influence made their debuts in Tommy Dreamer's House of Hardcore, defeating Outlaw Inc. (Eddie Kingston and Homicide).
 On June 7, 2014, Bad Influence returned to House of Hardcore at HOH 5, defeating Petey Williams and Tony Nese. on July 4, 2014, at a WrestleCentre Voltage TV taping, Daniels defeated Titus to win the Vacant IFWA Heavyweight Championship.
-Daniels went on to hold the title for over year, defeating Lance Storm, AJ Styles, JP Simms, Riddick Stone, and Samoa Joe.
+Daniels went on to hold the title for over a year, defeating Lance Storm, AJ Styles, JP Simms, Riddick Stone, and Samoa Joe.
 He would lose the IFWA Title on July 3, 2015, to Simms, who was a replacement for an injured Julien Young.
 In November and December 2015, The Addiction took part in New Japan Pro-Wrestling's 2015 World Tag League, where they finished with a record of three wins and three losses, failing to advance from their block.

 On March 20, 2017, at WCPW Bulletproof: Championship Showdown Daniels successfully defended the ROH Championship against Adam Cole and Zack Sabre Jr. in a triple threat match.

 On March 21, 2017, at WCPW Pro Wrestling World Cup Daniels successfully defended the ROH Championship against El Ligero in a singles match.